 For as long as I can remember, I’ve been able to write about complex topics in ways that are easy to read and understand.
 It’s a skill that’s served me well through school and throughout my career.

 My father was an engineer and because of that, I developed a strong interest in technology and science.
-While I inherited his interests, I did not inherit his aptitude or abilities for mathematics.
+I inherited his interests, but not his aptitude or abilities for mathematics.
 Instead, I have always found it easy to write so it seemed natural to make writing a vital part of my career choices.

 My interest in digital marketing began in the mid-1980s, before the advent of the Internet.
 I was an early user of CompuServe, one of the original online services, and I quickly became aware of how some companies were using the service to provide customer support and build relationships with customers.
 I also noticed there were a lot of special interest groups dedicated to just about any topic you could imagine.

 One of those groups was devoted to motorsports.
 I was working with a couple of racing teams at the time, so it did not take me long to start posting news and features about the team in the group.
 I also arranged to have team drivers participate in online chats with fans during the week.
 There were usually several hundred fans participating in each chat, and it did not take long for the drivers I represented to become favorites of the fans who participated.

 The first time I built a website for a client was in 1998, using Microsoft FrontPage.
 Since then, I have helped build a number of sites in several different platforms.
 I have built sites in Drupal, Umbraco, WordPress and straight HTML.
 In the interest of total accuracy, I should specify that I have not done backend configuration of Drupal or Umbraco sites.
 That’s a bit beyond my capability but if you give me a configured content management system (CMS) on either platform, I can build out the site.
 I can build a site from the ground up using WordPress.

 I’ve continued to learn as much as I can about digital marketing and have experience in:

 - Email marketing